sebasmonia/dotfiles/DygmaRaise/README.md

 Here I mapped symbols that are useful for programming and moved them to keys close to the home row.
 Braces, parenthesis (obviously), math symbols, all types of quotes, etc.
-There were rev4 additions to this layer: `'` and `~` are mapped with the compose modifier (the solo `'` has custom location with all other quote types), some more programming symbols, and DEL in the position that has Backspace and F6 in layer 1 (T4 key and T1 key, respectively).
+There were rev4 additions to this layer, the only ones that stuck are additional programming symbols, and DEL in the position that has Backspace and F6 in layer 1 (T4 key and T1 key, respectively).
 Revision 6 added more alternatives for symbols that are used with Shift+Number and are common in programming or Emacs.
 For example a lower % sign, or a second @ in the left side.
 I keep tweaking these over time, depending on how much I use them.
-The latest addition is a `M-%` key, to run `query-replace` or `query-replace-regexp` directly, plus re-arranging all the lower row to have "standard" order.
+The latest addition is a `M-%` key, to run `query-replace` or `query-replace-regexp` directly, plus re-arranging the bottom row to have "standard" keys.

 ![Layer 4](pictures/Layer-4-Symbols.png)